HR Analytics

 Recruitment

-HR analytics can positively impact your hiring process, and you can recruit the best talent.
+HR analytics can positively impact your hiring process and help you recruit the best talent.

 Recruitment analytics can help monitor critical metrics such as:

-- Hiring time – managing the time between sending a job application to receiving an offer.
+• Hiring time – managing the time between sending a job application and receiving an offer.

 The percentage of candidates who are okay with the location change and migratory preferences.